Establishing the Atlantic-Arctic Distributed Biological Observatory (A-DBO)

 The locations of all four Distributed Biological Observatories overlaid on a bathymetric map of the Arctic Ocean.

-The fundamental incentive for the DBO sampling concept is to work across disciplines in dedicated geographical areas toward better integrated and available observations.
+The fundamental motivation for the DBO sampling concept is to work across disciplines in dedicated geographical areas toward better integrated and available observations.
 The DBOs are shaped to:

 • Cover key ocean phenomena and processes under rapid change